jan-imbi/OptimalGoldstandardDesigns/README.md

 [![License](https://img.shields.io/github/license/jan-imbi/OptimalGoldstandardDesigns)](https://github.com/jan-imbi/OptimalGoldstandardDesigns/blob/master/LICENSE.md)
 <!-- badges: end -->

-This package contains the code used in the calculations for [our paper](https://doi.org/10.1002/sim.9630) on the optimization of the two-stage group sequential three-arm gold-standard design for non-inferiority trials.
+This package contains the code used in the calculations for our [paper](https://doi.org/10.1002/sim.9630) on the optimization of the two-stage group sequential three-arm gold-standard design for non-inferiority trials.

+It allows for the simultaneous optimization of the allocation ratios for both stages (in two-stage designs), the efficacy boundaries, and the futility boundaries.
+The optimization is performed under type I and II error constraints and the objective function is customizable by the user.
+Methods to optimize two- and one-stage designs are available.

 # Installation